Useful databases and websites

 Multidisciplinary database with citation indexes covering sciences, social sciences, medicine and technology.

-In reSEARCH, the search box on the library's startpage, you can find practically all the material that is available via the library.
+Through the search box on the library's startpage, you can find practically all the material that is available via the library.
 The material you can search for in here includes books, both printed books and e-books, articlesjournals and theses.
-Like Google, reSEARCH searches in the full text in the articles and e-books.
-Read more about reSEARCH.
+Like Google, it searches in the full text in the articles and e-books.

 Google Scholar